zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 [APZ 16.1] (#apz16 .1) {#apz16 .1 .ref .apz} "Own Views
-Any of those undergraduates who killed the Sangari Pravajika A profit-reputable reputation is hoisted by emanating the blame of the embekal We will get a homemade after that,” said the Optician desires Aththahu thus expected them to be their own
+Any of those undergraduates who killed the Sangari Pravajika A profit-reputable reputation is hoisted by emanating the blame of the embekal We will get a homemade after that," said the Optician desires Aththahu thus expected them to be their own
 Vision, Custom Appetite, Custom cult, Custom Idea, Custom Custom Custom, Couldn't be left out.
 Then the same people returned to them.
 Here